DEEP COVID-19 Response

 - Please note that due to the coronavirus, FOIA compliance is being processed remotely and and may result in longer than usual processing times.

 - If you are looking to submit or pay for Marine Event Permits, Fishing Derby and Fish Importation/Liberation Permits, Radiation Registrations (DTX and RMI), Stormwater Registrations (Construction, Industrial and No Exposure) or Underground Storage Tank Notifications please visit our ezFile website.

 - Access to DEEP’s records center at 79 Elm Street, Hartford is not available to the public.
-Requests for records may be sent to DEEP.RecordsCenter@ct.gov and requests will be fulfilled in the order in which they are received, once the "Stay Safe, Stay Home" order is lifted.
+Requests for records must be submitted by using the File Request Form and sent to DEEP.RecordsCenter@ct.gov.
+Requests will be fulfilled in the order in which they are received, once the "Stay Safe, Stay Home" order is lifted.